swissi2000/Centroid-ProbeApp/docs/index.md

 ![](/images/pa004.PNG)

-The probing moves are saved in the file
+The probing moves that CNC12 will execute are saved in the file
 ```
 c:\cncm\ncfiles\probing_cycle.cnc
 ```